• Skip to primary navigation

 fines-herbs-omelet

-The photo of the meal above is authentic, taken at the dining table of our apartment in Paris with my iPhone.
-It was a common scene as the Fines Herbes Omelet recipe I'm sharing with you today is something that we often cooked during our trip, pairing it with buttered toast with mirabelle plum jam (at home we often pair it with this Belgian Waffle Recipe, Sweet Potato Hash Browns, Cheesy Potatoes, Skillet Potatoes, Breakfast Potatoes or Sweet Potato Hash).
-It's a classic French dish (like French Onion Soup, Baked Eggs, Savory Crepes, and Nicoise Salad) that is simple to prepare and incredibly delicious, exactly the kind of meal that's perfect to prepare in your Paris apartment.
-Are you ready to plan your trip!?
+The photo of the the Fines Herbes Omelet above is authentic, taken at the dining table of our apartment in Paris with my iPhone.
+It was a common scene as the recipe I’m sharing with you today is something that we often cooked during our trip, pairing it with buttered toast with mirabelle plum jam.
+It’s a classic French dish (like French Onion Soup, Baked Eggs, Savory Crepes, Breakfast Crepes with all kinds of sweet and savory fillings, and Nicoise Salad) that is simple to prepare and incredibly delicious.

 Fines Herbes Omelet